panchamdesai777/Engineering-GENAI/README.md

    Custom prompts were used to extract specific business information (e.g., company overview, risk factors, etc.).

 4. **Similarity Retrieval**
-   Cosine similarity was used to select top relevant chunks.
+   Used a RAG-based approach with a FAISS vector database to retrieve the top relevant chunks.

 5. **Validation**
    Ground truth values were collected for 5 attributes to evaluate LLM extraction accuracy.